Armaan-1993/nnhtml-css-course/README.md

 imp (12:46) - We dont always need to use the submit button.You just need to click enter after submitting every info.

-TUTORIAL 7 - Chrome Developer Tools
+#TUTORIAL 7 - Chrome Developer Tools:

 * The "inspect" option provides an overview of all the code used in the webpage.